- Define social-emotional development and its importance to children’s outcomes in your program and the community.

 Early Attachments and Approaches to Learning

 Social-emotional development builds upon the formation of secure, early attachment relationships.
-Cognitive, motor and language development are all affected by a child’s self-confidence and how she or he expresses emotions and needs.
+Healthy attachment relationships are formed when caregivers engage children in nurturing and responsive interactions.
+Cognitive, motor and language development are all affected by a child’s self-confidence and how they express emotions and needs.
 Neuroscience research tells us that children’s secure emotional development is the foundation for the later development of academic skills.
 Children need to develop empathy, self-regulation, emotional expression, and the ability to engage with adults and peers.

 Social-Emotional Development in Your Program